fxlin/p2-concurrency/docs/vtune.md

 ## Why VTune

 For performance debugging like this, our "roll-it-your-own" manual code instrumentation can be too rudimentary.
-Modern profiler has been a crucial tool.
-In short, programmer launches a tool ("profiler") which in turns launches the target program being profiled.
-The profiler collects key information about target program execution.
+Modern profilers have been crucial.
+In short, programmer launches a tool ("profiler") which in turns launches the target program to be profiled.
+The profiler collects key information about target program execution, and presents the results to developers for post-analysis.

 Over the past decade, profiling has seen tremendous improvement, evolving from software-based instrumentation to hardware-assisted sampling.
-Today, profilers can provide rich information at low overhead.
+Today, profilers can have very low overhead.

-**Availability:** Intel used to charge a few thousand $$ for a VTune license.
-Now it's freely downloadable.

-> Aside: Arm's profiler is called DS-5.

 ## Naming

 **VTune** is Intel's profiler.
 Prior to 2018 it was called Intel "VTune Amplifier" (a marketing term).
 There are still some old documents online with the latter name.
 Many of the current VTune executables are still named with the "amplxe-" prefix.
 Today it is called "oneAPI VTune".
-Intel likes to tinker with marketing terms.

-## Useful VTune documents
+## VTune documents

 VTune's [front page](https://software.intel.com/content/www/us/en/develop/tools/vtune-profiler/get-started.html) feature short articles & videos.
 Recommended readings: